microfoam/maximal/waves/chowder/README.md

 ## Chowder to eat

 - [ ] seq6-koslip-snippet.txt, evaluation of overlapping repeats
+- [x] seq26-snippet.txt: split repetitions of overlapping repeat with a fractal subset.
 - [x] seq-016-cyc3_a_knot -Rn, evaluation of overlapping repeats not triggered correctly
 - [x] tubespit-17: strand symmetry (v4.30)
 - [x] vnd_NEE_Dsech-snippet_1: skip fractal repeats in first unit so that cinch-t does not flatline from equivalence violation (v4.29)